Miles Battle: Kansas City Chiefs

 Battle was signed by the Kansas City Chiefs as an undrafted free agent after the 2024 NFL draft.
 He was also selected by the San Antonio Brahmas in the fourth round of the 2024 UFL draft on July 17.
-He was waived on August 26.
+Battle was waived by the Chiefs on August 26.

 New England Patriots

-On October 15, Battle was signed to the practice squad of the New England Patriots He was promoted to the active roster on January 4, 2025.
+On October 15, 2024, Battle was signed to the practice squad of the New England Patriots He was promoted to the active roster on January 4, 2025.

 On August 26, 2025, Battle was released by the Patriots as part of final roster cuts, and re-signed to the practice squad.
+He was signed to the active roster on November 26.
+Battle was released on December 29, and was subsequently re-signed to the practice squad.
+On January 8, 2026, he was released, and was re-signed to the practice squad.

+Miami Dolphins

+On February 11, 2026, Battle signed a reserve/futures contract with the Miami Dolphins.
+On August 30, he was waived as part of final roster cuts.